garutilorenzo/iptables-docker/README.md

 * both local instal and ansible install configure your system to use **iptables-legacy**
 * by default **only** port 22 is allowed
 * ufw and firewalld will be permanently **disabled**
+* filtering on all docker interfaces is disabled

+Docker interfaces are:

+* vethXXXXXX interfaces
+* br-XXXXXXXXXXX interfaces
+* docker0 interface
+* docker_gwbridge interface

 ### Uninstall